 This cookie recipe produces dough that is very easy to work with.
 Make sure to roll it out to no more than 1/8” to ¼”.
 It does puff up a bit in the oven and the finished cookie is on the soft side.
 I especially like that this cookie is barely sweet.
 The icing provides plenty of sweetness.
 I used vanilla extract in both my cookies and my icing.
 I think lemon or almond would work equally well.

-I learned an odd lesson at the cake/candy decorating store when I asked about icing color.
-Whenever I have tried to make an intense color of frosting or icing, I have battled with color vs bitterness.
-When I add enough coloring to make a real red or a real black, the icing tastes terrible.
-I was sure it was something I was doing wrong or maybe I wasn’t using the right product.
+I learned an odd lesson at the cake decorating store when I asked about icing color.
+Whenever I’ve tried to make an intensely colored frosting or icing, I’ve battled with color vs bitterness.
+Adding enough coloring to make real red or real black makes the icing taste terrible.
+I was sure it was something I was doing wrong.
 So I asked.
-Basically, the answer was that beautiful colors are for looking at not eating.
-Add enough chemicals to create dark color and you will taste them.
+Basically, the answer was that beautiful colors are for looking at, not eating.
+Add enough chemicals to create dark color and you’ll taste them.
 Yuck.
 It helps if the base color isn’t white.
 Add cocoa to icing you plan to color black or brown.
-Add cherry juice to icing that you want to make red.
-Also I learned that there is something called “no taste” red (or tulip red) that doesn’t have a fire engine red color but also doesn’t taste bitter.
+Add cherry juice for red icing.
+Also, I learned about “no taste” red (tulip red) that doesn’t have a fire engine red color, but doesn’t taste bitter.
 Most oddly, it appears that not everyone tastes the bitterness of added color.
 I taste it.
-Using intense colors for detail work only, seems to be the best bet to me.
+Using intense colors for detail work only, seems the best bet to me.

 When the cookie surface is filled in with icing, drag the tip of a toothpick from the inside to the outside edge.
 Lift.
 Wipe off the tip and drag in another spot.

-Allow the cookies to dry overnight, uncovered, at room temperature.
+Allow the Decorated Thanksgiving Sugar Cookies to dry overnight, uncovered, at room temperature.
 Do not store in the refrigerator because it does weird things to the icing.
 When the icing is hard (in 12-24 hours) store in plastic wrap or airtight containers for 2-3 weeks.